decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 - For key management and authentication, Self-Issued OpenID Connect Provider v2, an extension to OpenID Connect, MUST be used as defined in [[ref: SIOPv2]].
 - For transportation of VCs, OpenID for Verifiable Presentations MUST be used as defined in [[ref: OpenID4VP]].
 - As the query language, Presentation Exchange MUST be used and conform to the syntax defined in [[ref: OpenID4VP]], a profile of [[ref: Presentation Exchange]].
 - Decentralized Identifiers (DIDs), as defined in [[ref: DID Core]], MUST be used as identifiers of the entities.
-Implementations MUST support did:ion as a mandatory DID method.
+Implementations MUST support did:web and did:ion as a mandatory DID method as defined in [[ref: did-web]] and [[ref: did-ion]].
 - To bind an owner of a DID to a controller of a certain origin, a Well Known DID Configuration MUST be used as defined in [[ref: Well Known DID]].
 - For Revocation of VCs, Status List 2021 as defined in [[ref: Status List 2021]] MUST be used in combination with ID Hubs as defined in [[ref: ID Hubs]].